 b) that ITU-T Study Group 15 is responsible in ITU-T for the development of standards for the optical transport network, access network, home network and power utility network infrastructures, systems, equipment, optical fibers and cables;

+c) that the IEEE 802.15 Working Group completed the IEEE Std 802.15.7-2011 IEEE Standard for Local and metropolitan area networks – Short Range Wireless Optical Communication Using Visible Light in 2011;

+d) that the IEEE 802.15 Working Group completed the IEEE Standard for Local and metropolitan area networks – Part 15.7: Short-Range Optical Wireless Communications in 2018;

-c) the ;the 7a08: Short-Range Optical Wireless Communications Amendment defining High Data Rate Optical Camera Communications (OCC);
+e) that the IEEE 802.15 has formed a Task Group 7a in 2020 to write a revision to IEEE 802.15.7-2018 that accommodates: Short-Range Optical Wireless Communications Amendment defining High Data Rate Optical Camera Communications (OCC);

-Working Group .
+f) that the IEEE 802.15 Working Group has formed Task Group TG13 in 2017 to write a new standard IEEE 802.15.13 that accommodates: Standard for Multi-Gigabit per Second Optical Wireless Communications (OWC), with Ranges up to 200 meters, for both stationary and mobile devices.

 g) that the IEEE 802.11 Working Group has formed Task Group bb (TGbb) in 2017 to specify a new 802.11 PHY layer and modifications to the IEEE 802.11 MAC that enable operation of wireless light communications (LC).